mykelalvis/FT/Traveller/WORKING/Mongoose/Mercenary.md

 GGunskiff unskiff A mobile, gravitic gun platform that lets its passengers fire their weaponry over the somewhat precarious railing.
-Sometimes used to ferry troops, but most often used as firepower platforms, gunskiffs are a favourite of the Aslan – who also use them to deploy assault troops.
+Sometimes used to ferry troops, but most often used as firepower platforms, gunskiffs are a favorite of the Aslan – who also use them to deploy assault troops.

 HHovertrak: overtrak: A bit of a misnomer, the hovertrak anti-armor tank has